Registration Policies

 • a full-tuition scholarship open to artists and learners who identify as Black, Indigenous, or a Person of Color

-Scholarships are limited and will be available on a first come first, served basis to adult students only.
+Scholarships are limited and will be available on a first come, first serve basis to adult students only.
 Students are eligible to receive only one scholarship per session.
-We will do our best to offer students one of their top three choices of in-person or Clay-Along classes or workshops.
+We will do our best to offer students one of their top three choices of class or workshop.
 Once enrolled, all scholarships are non-refundable and non-transferable.
 Scholarship students are committed to their selected class, and the scholarship cannot be applied to a different class or term.
 Should a selected class cancel due to low enrollment, students will have the option to transfer classes.
 Previous recipients can apply multiple times per year, though priority will be given to new applicants.

-For any questions regarding NCC’s scholarship program, please contact Morgan Lee, Education Manager, at morganlee@northernclaycenter.org
+For any questions regarding NCC’s scholarship program, please contact education@northernclaycenter.org

 Tools

-Standard tool kits for introductory classes are available during check-in on the first night of class, and in NCC’s Sales Gallery for $25+ tax.
+Standard tool kits for introductory classes are available in NCC’s Sales Gallery and during class check-ins.
 Other specialty tools are available as well.

 Open Studio

 The tuition for regular adult classes includes access to open studio time.
-On average, at least one classroom with potter’s wheels and a handbuilding table is available between 9 am and 9 pm Tuesday through Sunday, and from 9 am to midnight on Thursday evenings.
+On average, adult students enrolled in a qualifying class will have access to our studios between 9 am and 9 pm Wednesday through Sunday, 4:30 to 9 pm on Mondays, and 9 am to midnight on Tuesday and Thursday evenings (subject to other NCC events and programming).
+Browse our open studio schedule online to check the most up-to-date listing of available studios.
 NCC reserves the right to close studios for special classes or workshops.
-(Note: summer term availability may be impacted by youth programming, please contact NCC’s education team for more information.)

 Minimum Age Restrictions